sitedata/checklyhq.com/site/content/blog/how-we-got-100-lighthouse-score-vuejs-app.md

 ![webpack bundle size](/blog/cost2.png)

 Yes.
 That is a total of 2.01MB of (uncompressed) javascript Checkly was shipping.
-A far cry from the 170KB compressed / 0.7MB uncompressed advices as a ball park figure in the Cost of Javascript article.
+A far cry from the 170KB compressed / 0.7MB uncompressed that is adviced as a ball park figure in the Cost of Javascript article.

-Our Webpack setup is based on the settings introduced by Vue-CLI and splits code into **vendor**, **app** and **manifest** files.
+Our Webpack setup is based on the settings introduced by Vue-CLI and splits code into **vendor**, **app** and **manifest** files as you can see in the screenshot above.
 This is a common practice and really helps with caching the vendor dependencies for a long time, while still enabling you to update your app on a regular basis.

 We attacked the **vendor.js** file first.